JavascriptLearner815/JavascriptLearner815.github.io/_posts/2021-05-02-js-flat-spread-label.md

 **What the heck does that mean?!?**

-To understand this, there is a side effect you learning array destructuring, another part of ES6 just like `...`.
+To understand this, there is a side effect of you learning array destructuring, another part of ES6 just like `...`.

 OK?
 OK.